mlochbaum/BQN/doc/compose.md

 ## Atop

 Of the two modifiers on this page, Atop is more common but less impactful.
 The composition `F∘G` is equivalent to the 2-[train](train.md) `F G` (the trains page has hints on when you'd choose one or the other).
 Its definition `{F𝕨G𝕩}` means that `G` is applied to one or two arguments and `F` is applied monadically to the result.
-It could be considered a "default way" to compose two functions.
+It's sort of a "default way" to compose two functions.
 Keeps [tacit](tacit.md) programming syntax running smoothly, without making noise about it.
 Not like that busybody `⊸`.
 Some examples:

 `↕∘≠` is useful with one argument: `↕≠l` is a list of indices for `l`.